nimiq/hub/README.md

     // creates a contract.
     // Default: Nimiq.Transaction.Flag.NONE (0)
     //flags: Nimiq.Transaction.Flag.CONTRACT_CREATION,

-    // [optional] Network ID of the Nimiq network that the transaction should be
-    // valid in.
-    // Default depends on which Accounts Manager the client is connected to:
-    // accounts.nimiq-testnet.com: Nimiq.GenesisConfig.CONFIGS['test'].NETWORK_ID
-    // accounts.nimiq.com: Nimiq.GenesisConfig.CONFIGS['main'].NETWORK_ID
-    //networkId: Nimiq.GenesisConfig.CONFIGS['main'].NETWORK_ID,
 };

 // All client requests are async and return a promise